SEERNET/developer-docs/docs/speaker-enrollment-api.md

 | Parameter | Type   | Description | Notes                                           |
 | --------- | ------ | ----------- | ----------------------------------------------- |
 | apikey   | String | The apikey  | Required for authentication inside all requests |

+## About

+DeepAffects is a speech analysis platform for Developers.
+We offer a number of speech analysis apis like, Speech Enhancement, Multi-Speaker Diarization, Emotion Recognition, Voice-prints, Conversation Metrics etc. For more information, checkout our [developer portal](https://developers.deepaffects.com)